szwacz/fs-jetpack/README.md

 fs-jetpack [![Build Status](https://travis-ci.org/szwacz/fs-jetpack.svg?branch=master)](https://travis-ci.org/szwacz/fs-jetpack) [![Coverage Status](https://coveralls.io/repos/szwacz/fs-jetpack/badge.svg)](https://coveralls.io/r/szwacz/fs-jetpack)
 ==========

-Node's [fs library](http://nodejs.org/api/fs.html) API is very low level, and because of that painful to use.
-We need higher layer of abstraction over it.
-That's what **fs-jetpack** aspires to be.
+Node's [file system API](http://nodejs.org/api/fs.html) is very low level and because of that too often painful to use.
+Let's build better API on top of standard one, so you can do more work with less code.
+That's what **fs-jetpack** is all about.

 #### [Jump to API Docs](#api)